3PU/cook-book-milestone-project/README.md

 The **Instructions** field allows the user to edit or update the recipe instructions.
 This field has a restriction of maximum 3000 characters so the user cannot upload an infinite amount of text.

 Once the user is done with editing the information, the user is left with 2 choices, to update the recipe by clicking the 'update recipe' button or canceling the update process by clicking 'cancel'.
+Clicking on 'update recipe' confirms the user selection via an on-screen alert.
+Clicking on 'cancel' also confirms the user selection via a different on-screen alert and takes the user back to the recipe page.

-The user choice is confirmed via an on-screen alert.
+The edit recipes form currently uses front-end validation to make sure the user completes all mandatory formfields, does not upload an infinite amount of text and enters a valid image recipe link.

 ## Feature 4 - Delete Recipes (Delete)